playfulsparkle/pyprintf/README.md

 ### Difference between `sprintf` and `vsprintf`

-The main difference is how they receive the values to be formatted: `sprintf` takes them as individual arguments after the format string, while `vsprintf` takes them as a single array argument. `vsprintf` is useful when the arguments are already in an array.
+The main difference is how they receive the values to be formatted: `sprintf` takes them as individual arguments after the format string, while `vsprintf` takes them as a single iterable (like a list or tuple) argument. `vsprintf` is useful when the arguments are already collected in a data structure.

 ## Format String Placeholders